mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

         import scipy

-You would also need statistical programming language R 3.2.0 or later.
+You would also need statistical programming language **R 3.2.0** or later.
 You can check this by typing ’R’ in the command line.
 To install R, please visit https://www.r-project.org/.
-If you need to use GWAS summary data for your exposure data (gene expression data) or if you need to get the LD-matix of SNPs in your data, you can use the package TwoSampleMR (https://mrcieu.github.io/TwoSampleMR/).
+If you need to use GWAS summary data for your exposure data (gene expression data) or if you need to get the LD-matix of *Snps* in your data, you can use the package TwoSampleMR (https://mrcieu.github.io/TwoSampleMR/).
 It uses the IEU GWAS database to obtain data automatically, and you can install and call them in R using the following commands

         install.packages("devtools")